Luis Robert Player Props: White Sox vs. Royals

 Royals Pitching Rankings

-- The Royals pitching staff ranks 19th in MLB with a collective 8.5 strikeouts per nine innings.
+- The 8.6 strikeouts per nine innings compiled by the Royals pitching staff ranks 17th in MLB.

-- The Royals have a 5.55 team ERA that ranks 28th across all MLB pitching staffs.
+- The Royals' 5.43 team ERA ranks 28th among all MLB pitching staffs.

-- The Royals give up the fifth-most home runs in baseball (51 total, 1.4 per game).
+- The Royals allow the fifth-most home runs in baseball (51 total, 1.3 per game).

-- Keller (2-3 with a 4.67 ERA and 25 strikeouts in 34 2/3 innings pitched) makes the start for the Royals, his eighth of the season.
+- Singer (2-4) gets the starting nod for the Royals in his eighth start of the season.
+He has an 8.82 ERA in 33 2/3 innings pitched, with 33 strikeouts.

-- In his last time out on Saturday against the Oakland Athletics, the right-hander went 4 1/3 innings, giving up six earned runs while surrendering 11 hits.
+- His last time out came on Saturday against the Oakland Athletics, when the righty went four innings, surrendering five earned runs while allowing six hits.

-- The 27-year-old has amassed a 4.67 ERA and 6.5 strikeouts per nine innings across seven games this season, while allowing a batting average of .276 to opposing hitters.
+- The 26-year-old has an ERA of 8.82, with 8.8 strikeouts per nine innings, in seven games this season.
+Opponents are hitting .304 against him.

 © 2023 Data Skrive.
 All rights reserved.